survivejs/react-book/manuscript/12_authoring_libraries.md

 You can set the default range using `npm config set save-prefix='^'` in case you prefer something else than caret.
 Alternatively you can modify *~/.npmrc* directly.

-T> Sometimes using version ranges can feel a little dangerous.
+T> Sometimes, using version ranges can feel a little dangerous.
 What if some future version is broken? [npm shrinkwrap](https://docs.npmjs.com/cli/shrinkwrap) allows you to fix your project versions and have stricter control over the versions you are using in a production environment.

 ## Library Formats